kushank1207/collegestion/Sprint3.md

 ## Contributors

-	 - Kushank Singh - Backend
+	 - Kushank Singh - Backend(contributed to front end around instances)
-	 - Kumar Vinayak - Frontend
+	 - Kumar Vinayak - Backend(contributed to front end as well around instances)
-	 - Gurazeez Singh Sachdeva - Frontend
+	 - Gurazeez Singh Sachdeva - Frontend(contributed to back end around instances)
-	 - Louis Paul(ISHAN) - Frontend
+	 - Louis Paul(ISHAN) - Frontend(contributed to back end around cerain instances)

 Although the task has been distributed in above manner for most of the parts but again every team member is working in a mixed state linked with both ends.